decentraland/nft-server/README.md

 - `rentalStatus`: Filter results by `Rental status`.
 Can be used only when querying NFTs that are on rent using the `isOnRent` flag.
 Possible values: `open`, `executed`, `claimed`, `cancelled`.
 - `minPrice`: Filter results by minimun price.
 Type: `number`
 - `maxPrice`: Filter results by max price.
 Type: `number`
+- `minEstateSize`: Filter results by minimum amount of parcels in the Estate.
+Type: `number`
+- `maxEstateSize`: Filter results by maximum amount of parcels in the Estate.
+Type: `number`

 ## Items